armory/documentation/_spinnaker_install_admin_guides/manual-service-account.md

 kubectl apply -f spinnaker-service-account.yml
 ```

-## Grant cluster admin permissions
+## Grant Cluster Admin Permissions

-If you want to grant the service account access to all namespaces in your cluster
+Do this only if you want to grant the service account access to all namespaces in your cluster.

 Note: